iscc/iscc-specs/docs/specification.md

 For the Content-ID-Image we are opting for a DCT-based perceptual image hash instead of a more sophisticated keypoint detection based method.
 In view of the generic deployabiility of the ISCC we chose an algorithm that has moderate computation requirements and is easy to implement while still being robust against most common minor image manipulations.

-An ISCC generating application must provide a `generate_content_id_image(image, partial=False)` function that accepts a local file path to an image and returns a Content-ID with GMT type `image`.
+An ISCC generating application must provide a `content_id_image(image, partial=False)` function that accepts a local file path to an image and returns a Content-ID with GMT type `image`.
 The procedure to create a Content-ID-Image is as follows:

 1. Convert image to greyscale
-2. Resize the image to 32x32 pixels with [bicubic interpolation](https://en.wikipedia.org/wiki/Bicubic_interpolation)
+2. Resize the image to 32x32 pixels using [bicubic interpolation](https://en.wikipedia.org/wiki/Bicubic_interpolation)
 3. Create a 32x32 two-dimensional array of 8-bit greyscale values from the image data
-4. Perform a discrete cosine transform per row and column
+4. Perform a discrete cosine transform per row
+5. Perform a DCT per column on the resulting matrix from step 4.
 5. Extract upper left 8x8 corner of array from step 4 as a flat list
 6. Calculate the median of the results from step 5
 7. Create a 64-bit digest by iterating over the values of step 5 and setting a  `1`- for values above median and `0` for values below or equal to median.